 In spite of increasing competition in the streetwear market, Stussy has remained successful, celebrating its 40th anniversary in 2020.
 Many influential aspects of the brand’s journey have contributed to its monumental legacy, one of the most notable being its hand-drawn logo.
 Since its inception, this logo has been the brand’s original logo, placing it in a category reserved for highly influential and well-known brands.
 Stussy laid the foundation for an industry that did not exist decades ago, and it will continue to hold a high reputation.

-Stussy’s founder is Shawn Stussy, who began creating hand-made surfboards in his garage in the early 80s.
-He was always blending unique shapes with stellar graphics.
+In the early 1980s, Shawn Stussy began hand-making surfboards in his garage, constantly blending unique shapes with stellar graphics.
 His designs encompassed post-punk, roots reggae, and even the new wave.
-Due to this, his skills were in high demand, and several professional surfers were loyal.
-Stussy always signed off his iconic surfboards with a hand-drawn logo, his uncle’s signature, an abstract artist.
+Thanks to this, his skills were in high demand, and several professional surfers were loyal.
+It was always Stussy’s custom to finish off his famous surfboards with a hand-drawn logo, his uncle’s signature who was an abstract artist.